 Do you write your own lyrics?

 I write, but only for a protest kind of lyrics for crime against women.

 What is your message for the new generation?

 Don’t take a shortcut in whatever you do.
 And to become a DJ, listen to all kinds of music, practice a lot and be a professional.

 What is your goal in life?

-Well my goal will be known to everyone in the near future.
-I am of the opinion that action speaks louder than the words.
+Well, my goal will be known to everyone in the near future.
+I am of the opinion that action speaks louder than words.